zachczx/gorant/README.md

 ## TODO

-1. Option for markdown formatting/processing for posts
+1. Add Tiptap functionality for post edit
 2. Need a way to disconnect live clients (remnant browser tabs causing panics)

 ## Notes for Choice of Auth